-Ian Strange is a multidisciplinary artist whose work explores architecture, space and the home, alongside broader themes of disenfranchisement within the urban environment.
-His practice includes multifaceted collaborative community-based projects, architectural interventions, and exhibitions resulting in photography, sculpture, installation, site-specific interventions, film works, documentary works and exhibitions.
-His studio practice includes painting, drawing and as well as ongoing research and archival projects.
+Ian Strange is a transdisciplinary artist whose work explores architecture, space, and the home.
+His practice includes multifaceted collaborative community-based projects, architectural interventions, and exhibitions resulting in photography, sculpture, installation, site-specific works, film, and documentary works.
+His studio practice includes painting and drawing, as well as ongoing research and archival projects.
 Additionally, he has created collaborative projects with other practitioners and institutions in the fields of dance, music, performance, and film.

 Strange's work sits in museum and institution collections including: the National Gallery of Victoria (NGV); the Art Gallery of South Australia; the Art Gallery of Western Australia (AGWA); Canterbury Museum, State Library Victoria, State Library of Queensland, John Curtin University, NGA Research Library Archives, and the Asia Pacific Design Library.